 - 1 cup Chicken Broth

-- While the potatoes cook, put the olive oil in a cast iron skillet and place over medium heat.
+- Put the olive oil in a cast iron skillet and place over medium heat.
 Add the onions, carrots, and shredded zucchini.
 Cook that for 5 minutes until the carrots start to soften and the onions become translucent.
 Add the garlic cloves and the turkey.
 Cook that until the turkey is completely cooked, about 10 minutes.

 - Once the turkey is cooked and no longer pink, add the herbs and flour.
 Cook the flour for a few minutes until it starts to brown just a little.
 Add the broth and the wine.
 Cook that over low heat allowing the mixture to bubble for 5 minutes.